-- The payment should be included in payment statistics: - Bank A reports a credit transfer sent from a customer's account in the role of payer's PSP (element reportersRole). - Bank B reports a credit transfer received on a customer's account in the role of payee's PSP (element reportersRole). - o If Bank A and B are the same institution (both the payer and payee's accounts are in the same bank), the institution reports both transactions as described above.
-In this case, payments are usually categorised as on-us payments (i.e. if a payment is not sent to any payment system but is executed by internal recognitions within the bank, the reported payment scheme/payment is "on-us").
+- The payment should be included in payment statistics: - Bank A reports a credit transfer sent from a customer's account in the role of payer's PSP (element reportersRole). - Bank B reports a credit transfer received on a customer's account in the role of payee's PSP (element reportersRole). - If Bank A and B are the same institution (both the payer and payee's accounts are in the same bank), the institution reports both transactions as described above.

-Payment service provider's account (in Bank A) --- Customer's account (in Bank B)
+Payment service provider's account (in Bank A) ---- Customer's account (in Bank B)

-- The payment should be included in payment statistics: - Bank A reports a credit transfer sent from its own account in the role of payer's PSP (element reportersRole). - Bank B reports a credit transfer received on a customer's account in the role of payee's PSP (element reportersRole). - o If Bank A and B are the same institution (both the payer and payee's accounts are in the same bank), the institution reports both transactions as described above.
-In this case, payments are usually categorised as on-us payments (i.e. if a payment is not sent to any payment system but is executed by internal recognitions within the bank, the reported payment scheme/payment is "on-us").
+- The payment should be included in payment statistics: - Bank A reports a credit transfer sent from its own account in the role of payer's PSP (element reporters Role). - Bank B reports a credit transfer received on a customer's account in the role of payee's PSP (element reportersRole). - o If Bank A and B are the same institution (both the payer and payee's accounts are in the same bank), the institution reports both transactions as described above.

-Customer's account (in Bank A) - Payment service provider's account (in Bank B)
+Customer's account (in Bank A) --- Payment service provider's account (in Bank B)

-- The payment should be included in payment statistics: - Bank A reports a credit transfer sent from a customer's account in the role of payer's PSP (element reportersRole). - Bank B reports a credit transfer received on its own account in the role of payee's PSP (element reportersRole). - o If Bank A and B are the same institution (both the payer and payee's accounts are in the same bank), the institution reports both transactions as described above.
-In this case, payments are usually categorised as on-us payments (i.e. if a payment is not sent to any payment system but is executed by internal recognitions within the bank, the reported payment scheme/payment is "on-us").
+- The payment should be included in payment statistics: - Bank A reports a credit transfer sent from a customer's account in the role of payer's PSP (element reportersRole). - Bank B reports a credit transfer received on its own account in the role of payee's PSP (element reporters ersRole). - o If Bank A and B are the same institution (both the payer and payee's accounts are in the same bank), the institution reports both transactions as described above.